joraleoca/neural-network/README.md

 ### Core Requirements
 - Python 3.x
 - NumPy - for numerical computations
-- Matplotlib - for data visualization

 ### Optional Dependencies
+- Matplotlib - for data visualization (only used for training debug)
 - Pandas - if you want to work with DataFrame inputs

 ## Usage